British Rail Class 175: Wales & Borders franchise

 In 2019, a comprehensive refurbishment of the Class 175 fleet commenced.
 Performed at Alstom's Widnes facility, this work saw various improved amenities being installed for passengers, such as re-covered seats, the addition of at-seat USB and electrical sockets, new carpets throughout, and various other new interior fittings; a new external livery was also applied.
 Refurbishment of the last unit was reportedly completed in January 2022.
 During February 2021, operation of the Class 175s was transferred along with the franchise to the Welsh Government-owned operator Transport for Wales Rail.

 TfW Rail began to wind down its fleet of Class 175s in February 2023, with the placing into storage of 175002 and 175005.
 These units, along with three more (two of which had been damaged by fire in February 2023) were returned to lessor Angel Trains in May 2023.
 The last of the class were withdrawn by the end of 2023, being replaced by DMUs.

+Great Western Railway

-In August 2024, Rail Express reported that Great Western Railway were planning to lease the Class 175 fleet, and this was confirmed in November 2024 when the company formally signed the lease for the fleet.
-They are planned to enter service in 2025.
+In August 2024, Rail Express reported that Great Western Railway were planning to lease the Class 175 fleet, and this was confirmed in November 2024 when the company formally signed the lease for the fleet, with a plan for the fleet to enter service in December 2025.
 The first example, 175002, was delivered on 27 November 2024.
-On 10 March 2025, First Group and Great Western Railway officially confirmed the lease of 26 units out of the 27 units in the Class 175 fleet with an introduction on Devon and Cornwall services expected later that year with the full fleet expected to be in operation by the end of 2026.
+On 10 March 2025, FirstGroup and Great Western Railway officially confirmed the lease of 26 units out of the 27 units in the Class 175 fleet with an introduction on Devon and Cornwall services expected later that year with the full fleet expected to be in operation by the end of 2026.

+In December 2025, GWR entered their first Class 175 set into service following the withdrawal of their Class 255 Castle sets a couple days prior.
+This was unit 175001, which operated the 1340 Plymouth to Penzance and return 1552 service.
+Going into 2026, more Class 175 units have been gradually introduced into service between Exeter/Plymouth and Penzance and the summer timetable change that year also saw them introduced onto the Par to Newquay branch line too as part of the Mid Cornwall Metro project.

+As the summer timetable has gone on and more of the units have entered service with GWR, there has been a high level of reliability issues with the fleet and this has seen a heavy impact on performance on GWR services in Devon and Cornwall throughout the summer of 2026.
+These issues have now led GWR to reducing their timetable in September 2026 with removal of certain services between Exeter/Plymouth and Penzance.
+GWR have also introduced a new program in which each Class 175 unit must operate 1,000 miles in simulated passenger operation without any major faults before they can re-enter revenue earning service.